aabbtree77/twinpeekz/README.md

 gc 46 @353.542s 0%: 0.045+15+0.006 ms clock, 0.36+0.25/0.58/0.27+0.051 ms cpu, 4->4->0 MB, 5 MB goal, 8 P
 ```

-*The default GC setup does not consume more than 1ms. and it gets invoked every 8s. or so.
-However, a spike wasting whole 24ms. may occur once a minute or so.
+The default GC setup does not consume more than 1ms every 8s or so.
+However, a spike wasting whole 24ms may occur once a minute.
 Dropping a frame or two per minute does not break any smooth 3D experience.
-Considering that the Go code barely adds 1ms. to the overall OpenGL time per frame, Go's runtime is adequate for real time 3D applications with the scenes of Sponza's complexity.*
+Still, the GC is already intruding despite that this is a small static scene with a single camera movement and no mesh updates between the CPU and GPU, which are inevitable in 3D.

-Still, there is no simulation or Go loops, and yet the GC is already intruding.
-Considering 3x slower than C loops, this is a nogo.
-Sadly, the same will likely hold for Dart, Kotlin, Swift, C#, F#, Roc, Gleam...
+Sadly, this is a nogo.
+The same will likely hold for Java, Kotlin, Dart, TypeScript, C#, F#, Swift, Roc, Gleam...
+Minecraft was originally Java, then C++.
+Java worked magically for Markus Alexej Persson, but the rewrite that followed shows that the GC is a serious impediment in this space.

 One interesting feature about Go here was that inside main.go, there was no need to use unsafe pointers to pass user
 data to the GLFW callbacks.
 By setting a struct method as a callback, the callback had access to the data of the structure.